DETAILED ACTION

 Montelli discloses circuits and terminals to format the memory card [Pages 2 – 8; How to format an SD card on Windows PC; How to format an SD card using a DSLR camera; The USB reader in the Windows process is equivalent to a digital camera since both read memory cards.
 This shows there are circuits and terminals in the camera that receives and stores the format information on the memory card in the formatting process.
 The display on the camera provides a format command option the user selects resulting in the processor of the camera formatting the memory card in the camera] .

-Lee discloses a circuit [120, Fig 1] configured to, when the memory card is formed of a non-volatile memory express (NVMe) memory [Paragraph 0037; The NVMe protocol being used shows a NVMe memory is used], receive self-monitoring, analysis and reporting technology (S.M.A.R.T) information [Paragraph 0131; The monitoring information is based on SMART information] related to data deletion/writing from the host computer through the second terminal, and to store the received S.M.A.R.T information [Figs 8, 12, and 14; The controller receives and stores SMART information based on a command from the host], a memory card remaining lifetime automatic calculation circuit [120, Fig 1] configured to be electrically connected to the memory card information storage circuit [Fig 1; All devices in figure 1 are electrically connected to each other] and to calculate a remaining lifetime of the memory card using the S.M.A.R.T information [Paragraph 0131; The monitoring information is based on SMART information] stored in the memory card information storage circuit [120, Fig 1; S140, Fig 8; S240, Fig 12; S330, Fig 14], and a memory card replacement time alarm circuit [120, Fig 1] configured to be electrically connected to the memory card remaining lifetime automatic calculation circuit [120, Fig 1; The parts of the controller that perform different functions are electrically connected to each other since they are in the controller] generate an alarm for a replacement time of the memory card using the remaining lifetime of the memory card which is automatically calculated by the memory card remaining lifetime automatic calculation circuit and output the generated alarm through a display [S150, Fig 8; S250, Fig 12; S340, Fig 14; 2500, Fig 18; Paragraphs 0041 – 0044 and 0124; The display is used to display information to the user from the system such as the end of life warning signal sent to the user].
+Lee discloses a circuit [120, Fig 1] configured to, when the memory card is formed of a non-volatile memory express (NVMe) memory [Paragraph 0037; The NVMe protocol being used shows a NVMe memory is used], receive self-monitoring, analysis and reporting technology (S.M.A.R.T) information [Paragraph 0131; The monitoring information is based on SMART information] related to data deletion/writing from the host computer through the second terminal, and to store the received S.M.A.R.T information [Figs 8, 12, and 14; The controller receives and stores SMART information based on a command from the host], wherein the remaining lifetime calculation circuit [120, Fig 1] is configured to be electrically connected to the memory card information storage circuit [Fig 1; All devices in figure 1 are electrically connected to each other] and to calculate the remaining lifetime of the memory card using the S.M.A.R.T information [Paragraph 0131; The monitoring information is based on SMART information] stored in the memory card information storage circuit [120, Fig 1; S140, Fig 8; S240, Fig 12; S330, Fig 14], and alarm circuit [120, Fig 1] is configured to generate an alarm for a replacement time of the memory card using the remaining lifetime of the memory card which is automatically calculated by the remaining lifetime calculation circuit and to output the generated alarm through a display [S150, Fig 8; S250, Fig 12; S340, Fig 14; 2500, Fig 18; Paragraphs 0041 – 0044 and 0124; The display is used to display information to the user from the system such as the end of life warning signal sent to the user].

 Regarding claim 7, Parulski teaches a memory card interface circuit [26, Fig 2] configured to be electrically connected to the second terminal [64, Fig 4; 64, Fig 5; Column 6, Lines 60 – 67; Column 7, Lines 1 – 7; The camera and computer are connected though the connection to the computer and the interface of the memory card interface allowing data to transfer between the computer and memory card in the camera].